Pages

 Prince and General (Pahlavi: spāhbed) Javanshir (Juanšer) was a member of the Great Pahlav House of Mehrān and son of Arrān šâh Varaz-Grigor (r.
 628 – 637 CE), which had a Zoroastrian name Gadvsnasp before his second baptizing into Dyophysite Orthodox Christianity.

-Sasanian King Yazdgerd III awarded Javanshir two golden spears and shields and acknowledged his bravery, awarding a flag – the Standard of Jamshid (Derafš-e Kāvīān - King's flag) which was the highest honor for loyalty and courage.
+Sasanian King Yazdegerd III (r.
+632-651) awarded Javanshir two golden spears and shields and acknowledged his bravery, awarding a flag – Standard of Jamshid (Derafš-e Kāvīān / King's flag) which was the highest honor for loyalty and courage.

 Derafš-e Kāvīān - King's Flag, sometimes called the Standard of Jamshid